 - Find a local Doctor in your town

-An ultrasound is a painless procedure that uses sound waves to provide images of identify organs within the body.
+An ultrasound is a painless procedure that uses sound waves to provide images to identify organs within the body.
 Ultrasound can identify an enlarged appendix or an abscess.
-Nevertheless, during appendicitis, the appendix can be seen in only 50% of patients.
+Nevertheless, during appendicitis, an enlarged inflamed appendix or abscess can be seen in only 50% of patients.
 Therefore, not seeing the appendix during an ultrasound does not exclude appendicitis.
 Ultrasound also is helpful in women because it can exclude the presence of conditions involving the ovaries, Fallopian tubes and uterus that can mimic appendicitis.

 A barium enema is an X-ray test in which liquid barium is inserted into the colon from the anus to fill the colon.
 This test can, at times, show an impression on the colon in the area of the appendix where the inflammation from the adjacent inflammation impinges on the colon.
 Barium enema also can exclude other intestinal problems that mimic appendicitis, for example Crohn's disease.

-In patients who are not pregnant, a CT scan of the area of the appendix is useful in diagnosing appendicitis and peri-appendiceal abscesses as well as in excluding other diseases inside the abdomen and pelvis that can mimic appendicitis.
+In patients who are not pregnant, a CT scan (a type of X-ray study) of the area of the appendix is useful in diagnosing appendicitis and peri-appendiceal abscesses as well as in excluding other diseases inside the abdomen and pelvis that can mimic appendicitis.